 In 1955, the museum received two new buildings: the mansions of M. Kshesinskaya and V. Brant.
 In 1955-1957, these buildings were connected together by a new central building.

-To date, the museum has 5 permanent exhibits.
+To date, the museum has 5 permanent exhibitions.
 They are ordered by chronology, and each of them corresponds to a given topic in a non-repeating style.
 Of greatest interest are traditionally:

 Revolution in Russia: 1917–1922